Thursday, April 30, 2015

 We have described the fundamental nature of men's rights and how they relate one to the other.
 We have captured the single circumscription that exists to limit men's prerogatives and what it means in the most general terms when they violate those limits.

 The rest, so far as I can tell, are matters of a secondary and perhaps changeable nature addressing the proper formal responses to criminal acts.
-Once codified, I do believe that the entire and correct basis for all human Law will have been established in a form that has perhaps never been before presented to the world.
+Once codified, I do believe that the entire and correct basis for all human Law will have been established in a form that has perhaps never been before presented to the world, though I would not bet the farm on my speculative assertion.

 Please do give this some thought.
 Play with it; take it apart; try to drill holes in it, smash it even.
 It is the only way to better ensure that what one has at hand is what he thinks it is, and is not something else.

-Thanks for you time, and in advance for any thoughts you may share.
+Thanks for your time, and in advance for any thoughts you may share.

 Until next time, please accept my best wishes.